Lessons and Open Questions from a Unified Study of Camera-Trap Species Recognition Over Time: Introduction

 Building on \textsc{StreamTrap}, we conduct a unified \emph{end-user-centric} study aiming to answer common questions faced by ecological practitioners, and distill actionable guidelines for maintaining accurate models in dynamic environments.
 We summarize our key analyses as follows:

-\textbf{Adaptation is required even with biological foundation models.} End-users often face this question before deployment, especially when biological vision foundation models~\cite{gu2025bioclip,stevens2024bioclip} already achieve state-of-the-art zero-shot accuracy across various biodiversity datasets, including subsets of the LILA BC repository.
-We observe significant variability in BioCLIP 2's \textbf{zero-shot} accuracy across 546 camera traps in \textsc{StreamTrap}: while 161 exceed 90\% accuracy, demonstrating the immense promise of these models, another 162 fall in the 50–80\% range, indicating a persistent, critical need for site-specific adaptation.
+\textbf{Adaptation is required even with biological foundation models.} Before deployment, end-users must decide whether a zero-shot biological vision foundation model is strong enough for a new camera trap, or whether site-specific adaptation is still needed.
+This decision is especially important as biological vision foundation models~\cite{gu2025bioclip,stevens2024bioclip,mai2026ava} already achieve state-of-the-art zero-shot accuracy across diverse biodiversity datasets, including subsets of the LILA BC repository.
+However, in \textsc{StreamTrap}, we observe substantial variability in BioCLIP 2's \textit{zero-shot} accuracy across 546 camera traps: while 161 traps exceed 90\% accuracy, demonstrating the promise of foundation models, another 162 fall in the 50--80\% range, indicating that site-specific adaptation remains critical for many deployment sites.

-\textbf{Adaptation is challenging in the real world. } When off-the-shelf foundation models underperform, fine-tuning is a natural first adaptation choice.
-However, adaptation becomes more challenging than standard in-domain fine-tuning in the realistic streaming evaluation of \textsc{StreamTrap} where a model updated on data up to the current interval is evaluated on the \emph{future} interval.
-Surprisingly, we find that naively supervised fine-tuning of a model (we term the \textbf{accumulated model}) using all data observed so far can degrade performance, often causing it to fall below the baseline zero-shot accuracy.
+\textbf{Adaptation is challenging in the real world. } When off-the-shelf foundation models underperform at a deployment site, fine-tuning is a natural first adaptation choice~\cite{mai2024fine, mai2026revisiting, zhang2026adapting}.
+However, adaptation in \textsc{StreamTrap} is more challenging than standard in-domain fine-tuning: a model updated using data observed up to the current interval must be evaluated on the \emph{future} interval.
+Under this realistic streaming protocol, we surprisingly find that naively fine-tuning on all data observed so far (\textbf{accumulated model}) can degrade performance, often below the zero-shot baseline.
 Our investigation identifies two primary drivers behind this adaptation failure.
-First, because camera traps acquire images passively and must ``wait'' for animals to appear, some species may not be observed within an interval.
+First, as camera traps acquire images passively and must ``wait'' for animals to appear, some species may not be observed within a given interval.
 Thus, the training data available for an interval is often extremely low-shot and severely imbalanced, causing poor generalization during naive adaptation~\cite{tu2023holistic}.
 Second, due to the inherent non-stationarity of ecosystems, both the background context and the animal population distributions undergo profound shifts between consecutive intervals.
-As a result, a model that achieves high accuracy on current and past intervals is not guaranteed to maintain that performance when faced with the shifted distributions of future intervals.
+As a result, a model that achieves high accuracy on current and past intervals is not guaranteed to remain strong in the future intervals with shifted distributions.